lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 - Some libc macros, like `static_assert`, may not be present in C++.
 - Character literals type as `char` in C++ but `int` in C.

-Such files must be explictly marked with `extern` guards like the following, starting after the file's `#include`s.
+Such files must be explicitly marked with `extern` guards like the following, starting after the file's `#include`s.
 ```
 #ifdef __cplusplus
 extern "C" {